-E-1 Visa Eligibility
+E-1 Treaty Trader Visa

 -

-Be a citizen of a treaty country
+Be a citizen of a country that maintains a qualifying treaty with the United States

 -